jclem/koa-ssl/README.md

 app.use(ssl());
 ```

-The function requires an optional object of options:
+The function takes an optional object of options:

 - `disabled`: (default `false`) If `true`, this middleware will allow all
 requests through.